pmdjdias/ua_computerVision/#03 - Low Level Image Processing I/README.md

 # Lab 3 - Low level image processing

 ## Outline
-* Interaction with the keyboard and drawing of simple primitives
+* Drawing of simple primitives
 * Construction and visualization of histograms
 * Contrast-Stretching and histogram equalization
 * Thresholding